fxp-jim/HorizonDocs/Horizon User Guide/03 Customers/IV. Add a Payment Card.md

     - Once the customer is selected, find and click on **Add Payment Card**.
 5. **Enter Payment Card Details**:
-    - Fill out the required details in the pop-up form:
+    - Fill out the payment details in the pop-up form:
         - **Type**: Select from Visa, Master Card, American Express, Discover, Diners Club, or JCB.
         - **Card Number**: Enter your card number.
         - **Security Code**: Enter the security code.